Lonely Planet’s guide to navigating overtourism on the Amalfi Coast

 Go for off-hours, not off-season

 Many towns, especially those with the highest concentration of tourism like Positano or Amalfi, effectively slow to a crawl from October to March, so visiting during the off-season isn’t much of a solution.
 But because of the high concentration of daytrippers, crowds often reduce to a manageable number by the late afternoon.
-Evenings and the early morning are particularly lovely.
+Evenings and early mornings are particularly lovely.
 How about staying in Positano for a few nights and going against the current?
 Explore some incredible lesser-known towns like Vietri sul Mare during the day and return to your pastel oasis once the sun goes down.

 Hotels over holiday accommodation